 Some years ago a rather strange phenomenon took place within the Hindu religion.
 A young girl in India dreamt that the elephant-headed god, Lord Ganesha, was thirsty.
 The next day she took a bowl of milk to her local idol of Ganesha and the milk disappeared from the bowl.
 This event sparked a wave of similar miracles as idols consumed the milk of devotees.
 In India, and throughout the world, reports continued to come in with the news that Hindu idols were drinking milk by the spoonful.
 India was in a frenzy.
 Milk sales were out of control, shortages were experienced and the price skyrocketed.
 Even in Australia, among the Hindu community, similar reports emerged.
 Although some suggested it was a bad omen, most said it was a sign of blessing.
-"If you have faith, you can see it with your own eyes", said one Chinese woman in Bangkok.
+"If you have faith, you can see it with your own eyes", said a woman in Bangkok.

 What type of faith can see an inanimate object drinking milk?
 We could call it "blind faith"; a faith that actualizes the imagination believes what it wants to believe.
 Still, we do well to respect the dignity of another person's belief.

 Christian faith is often spoken of in similar terms.
 For many, the faith that moves mountains is a blind unflinching belief in some particular outcome which has nothing whatsoever to do with God's will.
 Such faith proclaims the sick well, the poor wealthy, the mountain moved ....., without any reference to Biblical truth, the sovereignty of God, or even the will of the person we have faith for.
 I believe it, and so that's the end of it.
 So, blind faith is a determined belief in the veracity of our own conclusions.